Advanced family history research

 The further you get with your family history research, the more likely you are to find yourself needing to investigate sources beyond the frequently consulted record types outlined in this guide.
 While it would be impossible to list every potentially useful source, the list below suggests some useful starting points for a few common family history themes:

-• Tracing where people lived – If you want to learn more about where your ancestors lived or are researching your own house history, see our guide to collections relating to the built environment, taxation records guide and title deeds user guide, plus London Metropolitan Archives' guide to The Middlesex Deeds Registry, 1709-1938.
+- Tracing where people lived – If you want to learn more about where your ancestors lived or are researching your own house history, see our guide to collections relating to the built environment, taxation records guide and title deeds user guide, plus The London Archives' guide to The Middlesex Deeds Registry, 1709-1938.
 COLLAGE the London Picture Archive contains thousands of images of long-vanished streets so their database worth checking for photographs of your ancestors’ homes.

-• Occupations – See section on directories in this guide plus our local government guide if you are tracing council staff or officials.
+- Occupations – See section on directories in this guide plus our local government guide if you are tracing council staff or officials.
 Outside the council, you can find an excellent collection of summaries to the types of records available for researching different occupations on the Working Class Movement Library website.
 London Metropolitan Archives also have a number of useful research guides, including one for the City of London’s livery company members and apprentices.
-If your ancestors were mariners or worked on the River Thames you can find further information at the National Maritime Museum, Museum of London Docklands, and the British Library for East India Company employees.
+If your ancestors were mariners or worked on the River Thames you can find further information at the National Maritime Museum, London Museum Docklands, and the British Library for East India Company employees.

-• Religion – See our places of worship guide.
+- Religion – See our places of worship guide.

-• Education – See our guide to education in Tower Hamlets if any of your ancestors went to school or studied in the borough.
+- Education – See our guide to education in Tower Hamlets if any of your ancestors went to school or studied in the borough.

-• Care and health – See our health and welfare guide.
+- Care and health – See our health and welfare guide.
 The Workhouse website provides detailed histories of all known workhouses in the United Kingdom and is an essential resource for researching ancestors who became inmates through poverty, age or disability.

 Links to further resources can be found on our useful useful websites page.